SaijaGit/CSBproject1/README.md

 ### Installation instructions:

 1. Download the project from Github
+2. The project is implemented with Python and Django
+3. You also need the cryptography package, which you can install with the command ```pip install cryptography```
-2. Start the server with the command ```python manage.py runserver```
+4. Start the server with the command ```python manage.py runserver```
-3. Open the application in a browser at http://localhost:8000/
+5. Open the application in a browser at http://localhost:8000/

 ### Instructions for the database: